Turtilla/lt2222-v22-a3/README.md

 + sample.py creates a requested number of samples and splits them into training and testing data that is saved in the files of your choice.
 + train.py uses the training samples from sample.py to train and save a classifier model of your choice: MultinomialNB or SVC from sklearn.
 + test.py uses the trained and saved model from train.py and the testing samples from sample.py to evaluate the models, you can select the type of averaging.
 + perplexity.py uses the trained model and a text file to calculate the perplexity of that model given the text.

++ explore_and_experiment.md contains the discussion of the results that I got.
++ /samples-and-models contains the files with samples and trained models that I based my discussion on.

+The scripts were tested on the department's server.

+Do not hesitate to contact me in case something is not clear.